About the Games

 A. We may have a small pool of vehicles available, but volunteers are most likely to be asked to use their own vehicles.
 You should check your own insurance policy, but most usually cover occasional use for events and activities like the Games.
 We are presently looking at the best way to compensate volunteers for costs such as fuel they occur and will confirm shortly.

-A. Yes, all volunteers will be required to undertake basic training in first aid, event security and “welcome to Guernsey” hospitality session.
+A. Yes, volunteers will be required to undertake basic training in first aid, event security and “welcome to Guernsey” hospitality session.
 Additional training may be required for specific roles and this will be advised at the time of allocation.
-There will be a choice of dates where possible.

 A. Many companies and organisations are supporting the Games in a variety of ways, including supporting staff to volunteer.
 Please speak directly with your employer in this regard.

-A. Most certainly, we welcome everybody to volunteer with Guernsey 2021 and reasonable adjustments will be made wherever practical
+A. Most certainly, we welcome everybody to volunteer with Guernsey 2023 and reasonable adjustments will be made wherever practical.

 If we have not answered your question, please contact us at: email@example.com